Leibniz Universität Hannover Main Leibniz University Website

 From a student's perspective

-Michał Mika, student of CME (2018)
+Michał Mika, CME student (2018)

 Computational Methods in Engineering is an international master’s degree programme with students from all around the world.
 The engineering courses are mainly in English.
 It’s also possible to take one or two soft-skill courses and choose from a variety of different language courses, if languages are what you like.
 The lectures on advanced methods in mechanics are strongly project-based, so you get the hands-on experience by programming and implementing the methods you learn in the courses, like non-linear finite element methods or stochastic approaches in engineering, which are currently of high interest at the institutes involved in the master’s degree programme.
 The emphasis on the mathematics behind methods we implement helps us to understand the inner working and the limitations of the methods we use, while simultaneously providing us with the tools and expertise for a competent application in the upcoming industry.